Koha backup is not only a technical task. It is the safety plan for your library system.

 | Database backup | Daily |

-| Full Koha backup with config | Daily or weekly |
+| Full Koha backup with configuration | Daily or weekly |

 | Off-server copy | Daily or weekly |